openreferral/ServiceNet/README.md

 # ServiceNet
 This application was generated using JHipster 5.6.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v5.6.1](https://www.jhipster.tech/documentation-archive/v5.6.1).

+##Setting up the environment

+To run the application locally you will need to install PostgreSQL, MongoDB and Java 11.
+Crete new database named ServiceNet in PostgreSQL and set up the JAVA_HOME environment variable.

+## IntelliJ Idea development

+1. Install Lombok, MapStruct nad NodeJS plugins under File -> Settings -> Plugins -> Browse repositories... search for the Lombok, MapStruct support and NodeJS plugins and install them all.
+2. Check the Enable annotation processing checkbox under File -> Settings -> Build, Execution, Deployment -> Compiler -> Annotation Processors.

 ## Development

 To start your application in the dev profile, simply run: